0xknwn/starknet-modular-account/docs/roadmap.md

 ## Validators

-Validators are to be improved in a number of ways
+Validators are to be improved in a number of ways, In particular:

+- check if we can move the validator decorator away from the call prefix into the signature
+- make sure they are properly tested on sepolia and on the mainnet
-- jail the core validator so that it can only be limited to account management tasks
+- jail the sudo validator so that it can only be limited to account management tasks, including enabling/disabling the gardian

+In addition there are a list feature that could be implemented as module validators.

+### Multisig

+Multisig Validators should be used both as a sudo and as a standard validator.
+For now what we plan is a "all addresses are even" validator with a threshold.
+It is working with the stark signature.
+What is plan is:
+- Have validators that support P256 (secp256r1) to support passkeys and and ECDSA (secp256k1) to support ETH validators.
+We can assume that the hash have to also evolve in order to simplify the usage with the wallets.
+- Force the use of a guardian validator in order to allow unlocking an account if, for instance, number of steps for \_\_validate\_\_ is too high and the account cannot be used (or could it be the core validator)

+## Session Key

 - remove the current hardcoding of the core validator and make sure it can be updated, even if it requires the validator keys to be regenerated.
 This could be part of the services an infrastructure would offer